yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 a technical talk.

 **Too big**.
-A very big audience (over 500 people in the room) causes another problem&mdash;I completely lose any contact with my listeners.
+A very big audience (over 500 people in the room) causes another problem---I completely lose any contact with my listeners.
 I don't see their eyes any more.
 I can't see their reaction, I don't understand whether they follow me or not.
 I'm not a technical speaker any more, but a rock singer.
 All I can do is turn my presentation into a show and play with their emotions, not their brains.